Meriemamahry/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directory file contains a script that prints the absolate path name of the current directory 1-listit file contains a script that displays the content list of your current directory 2-bring_me_home file contains a script that changes the working directory to the user's home direcrtory
+0-current_working_directory file contains a script that prints the absolate path name of the current directory 1-listit file contains a script that displays the content list of your current directory 2-bring_me_home file contains a script that changes the working directory to the user's home direcrtory 3-listfiles file contains a script that displays current directory content